benbhall/benbhall.github.io/_posts/2022-10-16-opentelemtry.md

 ![image-center](/assets/images/opentelemetry/otel-libs.png){: .align-center}

 Vendors are also increasingly supporting direct ingress of native OTLP.
 See [this list](https://opentelemetry.io/vendors/) for updates.
-The Jaeger docs now state:
+The Jaeger docs now even state:

-` As of 2022, the Jaeger SDKs are no longer supported, and all users are advised to migrate to OpenTelemetry.
+> As of 2022, the Jaeger SDKs are no longer supported, and all users are advised to migrate to OpenTelemetry.

 ### Vendor-Neutral Context Propagation